Sarah Heard: International representative rowing

 Heard first represented for Australia contesting the 2004 World Rowing U23 Championships in Poznan, Poland in a coxless pair.
 She placed fifth.

 In 2005, aged 22 Heard was elevated to the Australian senior women's squad.
 That year she'd stroked the Victorian eight to a dominant 10sec victory in the domestic Queen's Cup.
-She came into contention to lead the Australian eight and at the World Rowing Cups I & II she stroked the crew to a fourth and then a first place.
+She came into contention to lead the Australian eight and at the World Rowing Cups I and II she stroked the crew to a fourth and then a first place.
 Two months later at the 2005 World Rowing Championships in Gizu, Japan – her first appearance for Australia at a senior World Championship – Heard led the women's eight to a gold medal and a world championship title.

 In 2006 Heard held her place in the eight but with the crew slipping from 3rd place to 4th place in the two Rowing World Cups (at Munich and Poznan), coach Darren Balmforth made seating changes.
 In small boats at Poznan the pair of Heard and Emily Martin had beaten out the other Australian pairs containing members of the eight including a pair of Kate Hornsey and Amber Bradley.
 However, for the 2006 World Championships Balmforth seated Heard at six and Hornsey at stroke.
 The eight won the bronze medal.

 For 2007 Heard was again in the eight at both Rowing World Cups and for the World Championships.
 She stroked the eight to a fourth place at the World Cup II and won gold at that regatta stroking the coxless four.
 At the 2007 World Championships in Munich she stroked the eight to a fourth placing.

 Prospects looked good for the Australian women's eight in the 2008 Olympic year.
 They won at the World Rowing Cup I in Munich and finished second at World Rowing Cup II in Lucerne with Heard setting the pace in both campaigns.
 However at Beijing in 2008 in spite of expectations the crew stroked by Heard, finished sixth overall.

 Heard's final Australian representative appearance was at the 2010 World Rowing Championships in Lake Karapiro, New Zealand.
 In the bow seat of the coxless four with Pauline Frasca, Sarah Cook and Kate Hornsey, Heard brought home her third World Championship medal – this time a silver.